 Smaller businesses have more interesting stories.
 The background and history of a startup or a smallish company can be more accessible than that of a large organization.
 Small companies and their senior management tend to be relatable, and they’re likely to have a startup story or a transition experience that appeals to media and prospective customers.
 Whether it’s a story about two college buddies who started a business together (which is the case with one of our more successful clients), or a refugee from a mega-company who left to pursue a great idea, the narrative can be the foundation of a successful PR campaign.

 Smaller companies can be niche players.
 If you can’t dominate the conversation, then change it…or invent a new and narrower one.
 According to Steve Tobak of Inc., “starting with a niche is one of the most powerful ways to go viral and ultimately take down even the biggest giants.”
-He points out that Mark Zuckerberg didn’t set out to gain nearly two billion users.
+He points out that Mark Zuckerberg didn’t set out to start a social site that would grow to two billion users; his goal was to build a college networking community.
 Some of today’s largest business categories started out as niches.
-The challenge for the smaller business – and its PR and marketing team – is to identify the trick is to determine the right area and positioning for its product or service.
+The challenge for the smaller business – and its PR and marketing team – is to identify the right area and positioning for its product or service.

 They’re part of the community.
 This can depend on industry sector and geography, but most smaller companies are deeply involved in their local community as well as the relevant industry organizations.
 And an SMB located in a smaller city is far likelier to attract the attention of local press than a behemoth.
 Even in larger cities like New York and Chicago, smaller business can attract vertical media attention by becoming involved in neighborhood events, participating in industry organizations, and building a social media community around Facebook or Linkedin, depending on the customer base.
 We represent several midsize companies in technology who are giants within relevant industry organizations like adtech, supply chain software, or 3D printing services.